sjaehn/BSchaffl/README.md

 All stretch markers are set to "auto" by default.
 This means that all markers are homogeneously distributed and are automatically re-positioned after changes.
 The markers status is changed to "manual" once a marker is dragged.
-You can also change the markers status by right-clicking on it or by setting all markers by pressing the "All markers" buttons in the toolbox.
+You can also change the markers status by right-clicking on it.
+Then you can choose between "auto", "manual" and "enter".
+This third option allows to enter a new relative marker position and the marker is set to the manual mode.
+Finally, you can also set all markers at once by pressing the "All markers" buttons in the toolbox.

 #### Toolbox